Caleb Houstan: High school career

+At the 2017 U15 Canadian National Championships, Houstan was a member of the All-tournament first team along with Charles Bediako and MVP Johnathan Avgousti.
+He helped Ontario to an undefeated 5–0 record and posted 21 points and 11 rebounds in the championship game against Quebec.

 For his first three years, Houstan attended Montverde Academy in Montverde, Florida.
 On July 17, 2020, Houstan announced he would forgo his senior year, graduate from high school early, and reclassify to class of 2021.
 As a freshman, he helped lead the Eagles to a 22–3 record and the semifinal of the prep national championship.
 As a sophomore, he averaged 10 points, 3.5 rebounds and 1.2 assists while shooting 53.1 percent on 3-pointers, helping lead the Eagles to a perfect 25–0 record, and ranked No. 1 in the country, before the season was cancelled due to the COVID-19 pandemic.
 Despite the season being cut short, Montverde was declared the prep national champions.
 He was the only non-senior to start on a roster with talented players such as Scottie Barnes, Cade Cunningham, Moses Moody, Day'Ron Sharpe, and Zeb Jackson.

 As a junior, he helped lead the Eagles to a 21–1 record, and the No. 1 seed in the inaugural NIBC tournament.
 Montverde Academy defeated Sunrise Christian Academy 61–57 to win the NIBC championship.
 On February 5, 2021, Sunrise Christian Academy defeated Montverde Academy 66–69 in overtime, ending high school basketball's longest win streak at 44 games.
 Houstan led Montverde with 19 points and 10 rebounds.

 Houstan was named to the 2021 McDonald's All-American Boys Game and Jordan Brand Classic rosters, becoming the first Michigan signee to earn the distinction since Daniel Horton in 2002.
 Due to the COVID-19 pandemic, the McDonald's All-American Game and Jordan Brand Classic were not played for the second consecutive year.